Emperor Xian of Han: Tight control by Cao Cao

 Cao Cao then began to issue imperial edicts in Emperor Xian's name – including a harshly-worded edict condemning Yuan Shao for taking over nearby provinces – even though it still bestowed Yuan with the highly honorific post of Grand Commandant.
 Cao Cao and Emperor Xian maintained a superficially cordial relationship, but this did not prevent two major confrontations involving Cao and other court officials.

 In early 199, as Cao Cao was facing a major military confrontation against Yuan Shao, Dong Cheng claimed to have received a secret edict issued by Emperor Xian (hidden in a belt), and he entered into a conspiracy with Liu Bei, Zhong Ji (种輯) and Wang Fu (王服) to assassinate Cao Cao.
 Late in 199, Liu Bei started a rebellion and waited for Dong Cheng to act in the capital, but in 200, Dong's conspiracy was discovered, and he, along with Zhong Ji and Wang Fu, were killed.
 Liu Bei was later defeated by Cao Cao and forced to flee to Yuan Shao's territory.
 Dong Cheng's daughter, an imperial consort, was pregnant, and Emperor Xian personally tried to intercede for her, but Cao Cao had her executed anyway.

 Emperor Xian's empress, Empress Fu Shou, angry and fearful about how Consort Dong died, wrote her father, Fu Wan (伏完), a letter accusing Cao Cao of cruelty, and implicitly asking her father to start a new conspiracy against Cao.
-Fu Wan was fearful of Cao Cao and never acted on the letter, in 214, her letter was discovered.
-Cao Cao was extremely angry and forced Emperor Xian to have Empress Fu deposed.
+Fu Wan was fearful of Cao Cao and never acted on the letter, which was discovered in 214.
+Cao Cao was angry and forced Emperor Xian to have Empress Fu deposed.
 Emperor Xian was hesitant, and Cao Cao sent his soldiers into the palace to put pressure on the emperor.
 Empress Fu hid inside the walls, but was finally discovered and dragged out.
 As she was led away, she cried out to Emperor Xian for him to save her life, but his only response was that he could not even know what would happen to him.
 She was killed, along with her two sons and family on 8 January 215.
 On 6 March 215,.
 Cao Cao forced Emperor Xian to instate his daughter Cao Jie, then an imperial consort, as the new empress.